systemdatarecorder/reporting/README.md

 Built on top of Perl, R, RRDtool and NGINX contains two main sub-modules: data input layer, responsible to handle all incoming data from all active hosts and data processin layer, managing all data analysis, plotting and reporting part.
 These two sub-modules can operate independently of each other.
 The kernel as well if offering a minimal API to export to the other consumers, via JSON, all aggregated data over HTTP or HTTPS.

 ## Data Visualization Engines
+Having access to raw data from the sdrd files means we can basically use any type of visualization software, we like.
+The SDR Reporting module supports three types of data visuallization engines: RRDtool, the default time series database, R for advances data analysis and plotting and cpuplayer, a simple and intuitive movie player of multiprocessor server configuration.

+## Forecasting
+To make projections about our computing infrastructure we associate computer system resources to queues.
+We solve these queues by a combination of algorithmic and numerical procedures.
+PDQ is our analytic solver, which is generally faster than a simulator and it simple to use.
+PDQ is open source software and available from PerfDynamics.